Christoph Waltz

-Christoph Waltz ([ˈkʁɪstɔf ˈvalts]; born 4 October 1956) is an Austrian-German actor.
-He is known for playing villainous and supporting roles in English-speaking films since 2009; he has been primarily active in the United States.
-His accolades include two Academy Awards, two Golden Globe Awards, two BAFTA Awards and two Screen Actors Guild Awards.
+Christoph Waltz ([ˈkʁɪstɔf ˈvalts]; born 4 October 1956) is an Austrian and German actor.
+Primarily active in the United States, he gained international recognition for his portrayal of villainous and supporting roles in English-language films.
+His accolades include two Academy Awards, two Golden Globe Awards, two BAFTA Awards, two Screen Actors Guild Awards, two Critics' Choice Movie Awards in addition to nomination for an Emmy Award.